Portland State hosts Hawthorne and Northern Colorado

 BOTTOM LINE: Northern Colorado visits Portland State after Isaiah Hawthorne scored 24 points in Northern Colorado’s 77-61 win against the Sacramento State Hornets.

-The Vikings are 9-1 on their home court.
-Portland State is second in the Big Sky scoring 77.1 points while shooting 48.3% from the field.
+The Vikings have gone 9-1 at home.
+Portland State is 5-5 against opponents over .500.

 The Bears are 11-2 against Big Sky opponents.
-Northern Colorado is eighth in the Big Sky with 7.2 offensive rebounds per game led by Brock Wisne averaging 1.7.
+Northern Colorado leads the Big Sky scoring 81.2 points per game while shooting 50.4%.

-Portland State makes 48.3% of its shots from the field this season, which is 2.8 percentage points higher than Northern Colorado has allowed to its opponents (45.5%).
-Northern Colorado averages 11.2 more points per game (81.2) than Portland State allows (70.0).
+Portland State’s average of 6.2 made 3-pointers per game this season is just 0.8 fewer made shots on average than the 7.0 per game Northern Colorado allows.
+Northern Colorado scores 11.2 more points per game (81.2) than Portland State gives up to opponents (70.0).

-TOP PERFORMERS: Jaylin Henderson is averaging 13.7 points for the Vikings.
-Terri Miller Jr. is averaging 14.0 points over the last 10 games.
+TOP PERFORMERS: Jaylin Henderson is shooting 35.3% from beyond the arc with 1.9 made 3-pointers per game for the Vikings, while averaging 13.7 points.
+Terri Miller Jr. is shooting 53.3% and averaging 14.0 points over the last 10 games.

-Hawthorne is averaging 17.2 points and 5.7 rebounds for the Bears.
-Quinn Denker is averaging 1.7 made 3-pointers over the last 10 games.
+Langston Reynolds is averaging 17 points, six rebounds and 3.6 assists for the Bears.
+Hawthorne is averaging 16.7 points over the last 10 games.

 LAST 10 GAMES: Vikings: 6-4, averaging 72.6 points, 32.7 rebounds, 12.9 assists, 7.8 steals and 4.4 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 67.2 points per game.